is-leeroy-jenkins/Kitty/README.md

 * **Opinionated but untethered** – follow conventions out-of-box, yet every dependency is swappable.
 * **MVC-first** – built for server-rendered apps that still need sprinkles of JS for snappy UX.
 * **Full-stack in one repo** – controllers, views, APIs, background workers & infra configs co-located.
-* **Ready to demo, ready for prod** – HTTPS, security headers, logging, migrations, compose file—all pre-wired.
+* **Ready to demo, ready for prod** – HTTPS, security headers, logging, and migrations.

 ---